rgcgithub/regenie/docs/docs/options.md

 To remove all samples that have missing values at **any** of the \(P\) phenotypes, use option `--strict` in Step 1 and 2.

+If using the transposed phenotype file format with option `--tpheno-file`, the header line must contain subject IDs as "FID_IID", otherwise use option `--iid-only` and only include IIDs (so will assume FID=IID).

 #### Predictions file format

 Running `--step 1 --out foo` will produce